syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

   name: jenkins-promise
 spec:
   #highlight-start
-  scheduling:
-    - target:
+  destinationSelectors:
-        matchLabels:
+    - matchLabels:
         environment: dev
   #highlight-end
   dependencies:
   # ...
 ```

-If a Promise has no `scheduling`, it will be applied to all Destinations.
+If a Promise has no `destinationSelectors`, it will be applied to all Destinations.
 If a
-Destination has no `labels`, only Promises with no `scheduling` set will be applied.
+Destination has no `labels`, only Promises with no `destinationSelectors` set will be applied.

 The table below contains a few examples: